We Believe in Miracles!

 • High blood pressure

-Research also shows that drinking moderate amounts of alcohol may protect healthy adults from developing coronary heart disease.
+Research also shows that drinking moderate alcohol may protect healthy adults from developing coronary heart disease.

 Liver: